Feist to release vegetarian cookbook

-LOS ANGELES, Dec 9 — Canadian indie pop singer-songwriter Feist has co-written a cookbook featuring the vegetarian dishes she ate while recording her latest studio album Pleasures.
+NEW YORK, Dec 9 — Canadian indie pop singer-songwriter Feist has co-written a cookbook featuring the vegetarian dishes she ate while recording her latest studio album “Pleasures.”

 Described as a companion cookbook to her album, Pleasures: The Meals of an Album, is a repertoire of 40 recipes and dishes prepared for the singer and her band by chef Adrienne Amato during 11 days of recording.